pt9999/fixlang_minilib/doc/lib/collection/tree_map.md

 ## module TreeMap

-A tree map that preserves the order of keys.
+TreeMap is a map that manages keys in sorted order.

 ### namespace TreeMap